parsiya/Hugo-Octopress/README.md

     'body': '{{< imgcap title="$1" src="/images/2016/$2" >}}'
 ```

-My original mistake was to repeat `'.source.gfm'` before the `imgcap` snippet, seems like [it should cson keys should not be repeated](https://atom.io/docs/latest/using-atom-basic-customization#id-D9ATX).
+My original mistake was to repeat `'.source.gfm'` before the `imgcap` snippet, seems like [cson keys should not be repeated](https://atom.io/docs/latest/using-atom-basic-customization#id-D9ATX).

 You can trigger the shortcodes by entering `imgcap` and `codecap` respectively and then pressing enter.
 You can change these by modifying the `prefix` in the code above.
 After inserting the shortcode, the cursor will go to the first location which is designated by `$1` which is `title` in both cases.
 After entering the value you can go to `$2` and `$3` by pressing `tab`.